Rhode Island Computer Museum

-The Rhode Island Computer Museum is a vintage computer museum located in Warwick, Rhode Island, United States.
-The museum's Learning Lab and display space are in the lower level of the La-Z-Boy building at 1755 Bald Hill Road, Warwick, RI 02886.
+The Rhode Island Computer Museum is a vintage computer museum located in North Kingstown, Rhode Island, United States.
+The museum's Learning Lab and display space are located at 1051 Ten Rod Rd, North Kingstown, RI 02852.
 The museum's warehouse is in Bldg 310 Compass Circle, Suite C, North Kingstown.
 With technology’s rapid transformation, the rich history of the development of computers and digital technology can easily get lost, and the museum aims to preserve this history to inspire young people with an interest in technology.

 The official purpose of the museum is “procuring and preserving whatever relates to computer science and its history, disseminating knowledge, and encouraging research in computer science by means of visits, lectures, discussions, and publications.”

 History

 The museum began in 1996 with a core group, all of whom had been members of a British sports car club.
 Talking among themselves, the eventual founders of the museum decided that a former computer museum in Boston was failing to inform and inspire future generations about the origins of the computer.

 The museum was formally established as a 501(c)(3) nonprofit in 1999.

 In 2015, the museum also started leasing space in the Meadows Professional Office Complex to offer a more interactive experience, including classes for the community and students.

+A few years later that space was moved to 1755 Bald Hill Road, Warwick, RI 02886.

+Then, in 2025, they moved again to 1051 Ten Rod Rd, North Kingstown, RI 02852.